 Most medical devices work as they are intended and help patients recover from illnesses and injuries.
 However, faulty medical devices can cause severe injuries and death.
 Patients who have been treated with defective medical devices can suffer additional injuries, painful side effects, and permanent disability.
 In addition to the pain and suffering caused by defective products, patients can suffer substantial economic losses including medical bills, lost wages, and other out-of-pocket expenses.

 If your injuries were the result of a defective product, you might be entitled to compensation for your damages.
-Our product liability attorney can help you hold the company responsible for the defect or flaw accountable for their actions.
+Our product liability attorneys can help you hold the company responsible for the defect or flaw accountable for their actions.
 Big medical equipment manufacturers must be held liable when they allow defective equipment to be manufactured and sold.

 Likewise, drug manufacturers can also be held accountable and liable when they develop, manufacture, and market dangerous drugs.
 Many drugs have side effects; however, some drugs cause serious, life-threatening conditions.
 Pharmaceutical companies who fail to perform adequate testing, hide adverse effects, or fail to inform physicians and patients of the potential side effects or dangers of using the drug.

 Some issues arise when drugs are used for “off-label” purposes because the drug companies market the product for uses other than FDA-approved conditions.
 A liability claim can arise when a person is injured or dies because the company said it was safe to use the drug for a condition that was not an FDA-approved use.

 You might be entitled to receive compensation for your medical bills, lost income, physical pain, emotional suffering, and other damages if a defective medical device or dangerous drug caused you to be injured.
 If a loved one died because of a defective product, you might be entitled to compensation as a family member.